mikemaccana/powershell-profile/README.md

 `change-title` - change the title of the terminal app

-`get-windows-build` - get the full WIndows build number
+`get-windows-build` - get the full Windows build number (for reporting bugs to vendors)

 ## Included Dev Tools